How we calculate your carbon footprint:

 Agrecalc: Modelling methodology for carbon footprinting

 The Agrecalc team is committed to maintaining a consistent, defensible model of farm emissions based on the latest published reporting standards and scientific research.
-Our modelling methodology for carbon footpriting is based on greenhouse gas reporting guidelines published by the IPCC for national inventories.
+Our modelling methodology for carbon footprinting is based on greenhouse gas reporting guidelines published by the IPCC for national inventories.
 We also incorporate more specific national figures from the UK National Greenhouse Gas Inventory.

 Agrecalc combines higher IPCC Tier methods to develop own modelling methodology for carbon footprinting